Keyrose557/Webhacking/README.md

 - [ ] Steps to recreate:
 <br /> - Try common usernames in the TARGET's login page, guess common passwords.
 Maybe we'll get some helpful info.
 Lets PLAN our attack.
 <br /> - Kali is a great toolbox.
-Lets use our handy dandy tool WPSCAN to gather information on a TARGET.
+Lets use our handy dandy tool wpSCAN to gather information on a TARGET.
 Perfome RECONNAISSANCE.
 <br /> - After some poking and proding with WPSCAN lets use our collected INTEL to test our might.
 Commense Brute Force Attack!!!
 <br /> - Have I been pwned?
 Lets use the compromised credentials.
 GAIN ACCESS!!!
 <br /> - Lets cause some damage...hmmm how about we just add a way to get back in.
 Add our own administrator ;).
 MAINTAIN ACCESS